What to eat in Lithuania - Traditional Lithuanian cuisine

 The most famous cold soup for summer time in Lithuania - šaltibarščiai (Cold beetroot soup) aka pink soup

 If you are wondering where to try this famous Lithuanian soup in Vilnius, you can actually find it on every corner during the summer time.
 However in winter, you can only taste it in traditional Lithuanian restaurants.
-Our top pick for the best traditional cold beetroot soup in Vilnius would be already mentioned traditional local restaurant/pub "Leičiai".
-However "Say Cheese bistro" (Gedimino pr.
-3A) offers quite unusual version of šaltibarščiai which is worth checking out if you like cheese!
+Our top pick for the best traditional cold beetroot soup in Vilnius would be already mentioned traditional local restaurant "Žemaičių ąsotis" (Naugarduko g.
+32-1), or in restaurant Lokys (Stiklių g.
+8) at the heart of Vilnius Old Town.

 p.s.
 It is very easy to make this pink Lithuanian soup by yourself.
 If you want to make šaltibarščiai or even cepelinai at home, you can check our blog post to discover Lithuanian cuisine from your kitchen.